Bira/octopus-carnival/_drafts/dfrpg-ads-disads-skills.md

 annoying to fight.
 There are also several strategies attackers can adopt to try to reduce or nullify an opponent's defense score, but we'll get to them when we get to them.

+# Differences from GURPS

+If you're familiar with GURPS, then you'll notice several differences in this more specialized version of it.
+It's not trying to be fully generic, for
+starters: this means that every advantage, disadvantage, and skill that didn't apply directly to the dungeon fantasy genre was removed.

+For skills, that mostly means anything that was too "high-tech" or out of genre.
+Your typical fantasy delver will never drive a truck or do a scientifically-accurate spacewalk.

+Advantages and disadvantages got the same treatment.
+Also gone are those traits you only see in monsters (like extra limbs and eyes) and all the social traits that could mess too much with the basic Dungeon/Town mechanic or otherwise interfere with your delving.
+You and your GM probably aren't interested in all the mechanic and story complications that Rank and Status and Allies and Patrons and Enemies and Dependents can bring to a game.

+You can still have those things in the story, but the specific structure enforced by those traits doesn't bind you.
+If you find that you really need that structure in your games, or that you really want to run the full Iron Gods adventure path, then GURPS might be of help.

 [2]: {{ "/xxxx/xx/xx/dfrpf-adventurers-introduction.md" | relative_url }}